-WWE executed series of layoffs today, impacting several long-standing employees within the organization.
+WWE executed a series of layoffs today, impacting several long-standing employees within the organization.

 At press, the specific divisions affected by these layoffs remain unspecified, though it is believed that multiple areas within the company have been hit.
 This development closely follows the recent announcement of a merger between the UFC and WWE live events divisions, leading to speculation about the connection between these two events.